John Canoe

-John Canoe, also known as January Conny, (died circa 1725) was the European name given to an Akan warrior from Axim, Ghana.
+John Canoe, also known as January Conny (died circa 1725), was the European name given to an Akan warrior from Axim, Ghana.

-He was a chief of the Ahanta people in the early 18th century, who established a stronghold in the defunct Fort Fredericksburg and fought multiple wars with European traders for twenty years.
+He was a chief of the Ahanta people in the early 18th century, who established a stronghold in the defunct Fort Fredericksburg (present-day Princes Town) and fought multiple wars with European traders for twenty years.
 The stronghold finally fell in 1725, though Canoe's fate is unknown.
 He is commemorated in the Junkanoo festival held in the Caribbean each December.

 History

 Origin of John Canoe

-January Conny (also named John Kenu, Johann Kuny, John Conrad, Johann Cuny, Jean Cunny, January Konny or John Conni by German, Dutch, British or French-language designation) was a powerful Gold Coast merchant.
+January Conny (also named John Kenu, Johann Kuny, John Conrad, Johann Cuny, Jean Cunny, January Konny or John Conni by German, Dutch, British or French-language designation) was a powerful African merchant of the Gold Coast in the late 17th and early 18th centuries.
 Conny had a private army and was an ally of Brandenburg-Prussia at the time of the Brandenburger Gold Coast colony (1683–1720) in Axim on the coast of present-day Ghana in West Africa.
-Between 25 December 1708 to 1724 he took over control of the abandoned Brandenburger fortress of Fort Fredericksburg and defended it against several massive conquest attempts of the Dutch.
-The history of the defence of the fortress was distorted for propaganda purposes in the 19th century by followers of a German colonial commitment and used for their own purposes.
-The tale of January Conny has today spread to different parts of the Caribbean and Ghana's Fancy Dress Festival, which was probably based on the story of January Conny.
+Between 25 December 1708 to 1724, he controlled the abandoned Brandenburger fortress of Fort Fredericksburg and defended it against several massive conquest attempts by the Dutch.

+In the 19th century, followers of a German colonial commitment distorted the history of the defence of the fortress for their own propaganda purposes.
+The tale of January Conny has today spread to different parts of the Caribbean.
+Ghana's Fancy Dress Festival was probably also based on the story of January Conny.

-The names listed above are European corruptions of a still unknown African name, though it can be safely assumed that "Kenu" was a part of it, as this is a typical Akan name.
-Jon Conny, chief of the Ahanta ethnic group, often referred to as "the King of Prinze Terre", as the Prussian's African broker, was a most effective ally, succeeding in directing such trade to the fort that revenues dwindled at the Dutch forts at Axim, Butre and Sekondi.
+The names listed above are European corruptions of a still unknown African name.
+It is widely believed that "Kenu" was a part of it, as this is a typical Akan name.

+Jon Conny, chief of the Ahanta people, was often referred to as "the King of Prinze Terre".
+He was Prussia's African broker and so effective in directing trade to the fort that revenues dwindled at the Dutch forts at Axim, Butre and Sekondi.
 More than 95 ships are recorded as having traded with Fort Fredericksburg between 1711 and 1713.
-In 1717, with their departure from the Gold Coast, Brandenburg sold its possessions to the Dutch, without John Conny's knowledge.
+In 1717, the Brandenburgers departed from the Gold Coast, selling their possessions to the Dutch, without notifying John Conny.